Phase 4 Public Sector Decarbonisation Scheme - Applicant Journey Timeline

 Considerations for initial project design

 Phase 4 of the Public Sector Decarbonisation Scheme was announced on 29 February 2024.
 The application window for Phase 4 of the Public Sector Decarbonisation Scheme opened on Wednesday 9 October 2024 at 2pm.
-The portal will close on Monday 25 November 2024 at 2pm.
+The portal closed on Monday 25 November 2024 at 2pm.

 You are encouraged to become familiar with the Phase 4 Guidance Notes, application form and required supporting documents.
 During this time, collect all the required documents, think about the quality of your project, and the steps you have taken to ensure its deliverability by the required deadlines.